php-ion/websocket-parser/README.md

 Usage
 -----

+Use [http-parser](https://github.com/joyent/http-parser) for parsing headers.
+This library parse only websocket frames.

 This parser library works with several callbacks, which the user may set up at application initialization time.

 ```c